2022 Cosplay Contest Rules

 - 75% of the costume must be made by a contestant (This is a minimum).

-No fully purchased costumes will be considered for craftsmanship judging.
+No fully purchased costumes will be considered for craftsmanship judging but you can participate in the Cosplay Parade and walk across the stage.

-Entrants wishing to compete with costumes that have previously won a costume competition must declare this on entry video.
+Entrants wishing to compete with costumes that have previously won a costume competition must declare this upon registration.
 Entrants may not compete in a costume that has won a major award at another convention.

 IF ANY PARTICIPANT IS FOUND TO HAVE FALSIFIED OR LIED ABOUT THEIR COSPLAY BEFORE OR AFTER THE COMPETITION IN ANY WAY, THEY WILL BE DISQUALIFIED, NOT ELIGIBLE FOR PRIZES OR HAVE THEIR PRIZE REVOKED AND GIVEN TO THE NEXT ELIGIBLE WINNER, AND BANNED FROM NEXT YEAR’S COMPETITION.